Baccata/yausl/README.md

 REQ_YAUSL_USE_004 | summing/substracting values of equal dimensions must compile and work
 REQ_YAUSL_USE_005 | multiplication should be commutative(type-wise and value-wise)
-REQ_YAUSL_USE_006 | values should be printable with their types (for debugging purposes)
+REQ_YAUSL_USE_006 | values should be printable with their types (for debugging purposes) REQ_YAUSL_USE_007 | Scalar multiplicative operators should work with doubles
+REQ_YAUSL_USE_008 | doubles should be usable in prefix position of scalar operators, through conversion to Scalar

 The performance requirements are the following :